MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Dicisions for best players or worst players (Types of event).
 It can be men's division, woman division
  - Select division properly - teams are assigned by divisions
  - Division on a match [12:12](https://www.loom.com/share/ce3f543ec3b24083a921bb870cbf0c7f)
- - Net range is same as net variance, therefore, delete one of them
+ - Net range is same as net variance, therefore, delete one of them [assign player with net variance 10:50](https://www.loom.com/share/01cf8693859b474981b4a51660444e4e)
  - [Explaning Point spread](https://www.loom.com/share/1fa1717af21d4f19a01a3450721cd4f6)

  - **Captain**